-My grandmother took me to see Alice in Wonderland at our local theatre when I was five, and I never wanted anything else from that moment on.
+When I was five, my grandmother took me to see Alice in Wonderland at our local theatre.
+I never wanted anything else from that moment on.
 I spent every summer frolicking through a thespian dreamland, revelling in the scent of paint and wood, stage makeup, hairspray, and setting powders.
-I spent my nights drilling lines from scripts, my days practicing choreography as I walked to my classes, and I took thirty minute showers to sing and kiss shower walls.
+I spent my nights drilling lines from scripts, my days practicing choreography as I walked to my classes, and I took thirty minute showers to sing and kiss the vinyl walls.
 All in the pursuit of the first actor, Thespis.

 I moved here to take the relationship a step further.
 I did a few commercials, performed on cruise ships, and I had a decent start for my high hopes.

 Then I met Michael.
 I walked into the theatre for an audition and sipped my caramel macchiato with whipped cream as I ogled the gorgeous caramel macchiato with wrought iron curls performing “Almost Like Being in Love.”